 Smith was about to give up and leave Jamestown when more settlers came.
-This time with food and supplies.
+This time the new settlers came with food and supplies.

-Smith went back to England in 1609 after being badly burnt in a gun powder explosion.
+Smith went back to England in 1609 after being badly burned in a gun powder explosion.

 The next winter was the worst ever.
 Many colonists died from fire, drought, disease, Indian attacks, and little food.
 The colony was almost destroyed going from 500 to 600 people to only 60 by the end of the winter.

-Two small boats came in May to Jamestown.
+Two small boats came to Jamestown in May.
 After seeing the empty houses, they had decided to abandon Jamestown.
 The people changed their minds on June 7 when a large ship captained by Samuel Argall came with food, supplies, and new settlers.

 In 1610 Thomas De La Warr, the new governor, arrived with three ships of supplies.
 New settlers were encouraged to come with an offer of 50 acres of free land.
 The Native Americans were unhappy about this.